alexfernandez/loadtest/README.md

 Note: this is different than Apache `ab`, which stops _receiving_ requests after the given seconds.

+**Warning**: max seconds used to have no default value, so tests would run indefinitely if no `--maxSeconds` and no `--maxRequests` were specified.
+Max seconds was changed to default to 10 in version 8.

 #### `-n`, `--maxRequests`

 Number of requests to send out.